Data-Free Dynamic Compression of CNNs for Tractable Efficiency: Experiments

 The desired ratio of cost reduction to accuracy loss can be adjusted on the fly by changing the hyperparameter $L$ across all \methodname\ modules simultaneously.
 Figure \ref{subfig_cifar10_pareto} shows how the relationship of targeted cost reduction and retained accuracy is influenced by the choice of $L$.
 Increased accuracy on the test set, achieved by increasing $L$, is directly related to less FLOPs reduction.
 For instance, we can vary the accuracy loss on ResNet34 between 2.89 ($L=12$) and 0.38 ($L=20$) percentage points to achieve 51.09\% and 39.07\% reduction in FLOPs, respectively.

 We also give an overview of results from related approaches in Table \ref{tab_results_c10}.
-Although our method is not trained or fine-tuned on the dataset, it achieves comparable results to existing approaches which tailored their pruning scheme to the given data.
-Specifically, we outperform all other methods on VGG19-BN with 38.83\% FLOPs reduction while retaining 92.32\% accuracy, whereas the best trained approach (DMCP) achieves 34.14\% cost reduction at 91.94\% accuracy.
+Although our method is not trained or fine-tuned on the dataset, it achieves comparable results to approaches which tailored their pruning scheme to the data.
+Specifically, for the ResNet18 and VGG19-BN models, our method is on par with the best trained approaches, namely DMCP \citep{Xu2021Efficient} and SSL \citep{Wen2016Learning}, achieving a similar ratio of FLOPs reduction to retained accuracy.